 The popular legend of how Red Velvet originated is sometime around the 1950’s a woman asked for the recipe for the delicious red velvet cake she was served at the Waldorf-Astoria Hotel in New York City.
 This was the hotel’s signature cake, and the hotel billed the woman $100 or more for the recipe.
 Upset over the charge, she passed the recipe along to everyone she knew.

 Many Red Velvet Cake recipes today use a cream cheese frosting, which is undeniably delicious.
-But Instead, I have chosen a rich Vanilla Buttercream Frosting with perfectly complements the light chocolaty flavor and moistness of the cake.
+But Instead, I have chosen a rich Flour Buttercream with perfectly complements the light chocolaty flavor and moistness of the cake.
+Flour Buttercream is also thought to have been used with the original Red Velvet Cake.
 The coconut garnish adds an extra sweet crunch along with a stunning white elegance.
 Serve this cake as a special weekend treat, or as the centerpiece to your holiday dessert table.

 Help: Cake Hints and Tips, Chocolate Types